Yraimtj/Rhymes_ObjDet_project/Readme.md

      - requirement: contains the dependencies to install for the app.

-     - tensorflow_serving/: this folder contains TensorFlow Serving API, which is generated from TensorFlow protobufs.
+     - tensorflow_serving/: this folder contains TensorFlow Serving API, which is generated

+from TensorFlow protobufs.

      - api/gan/: this sub-folder contains  logic for prediction.

-     - /api/gan/logic/tf_serving_client.py: TensorFlow client that sends requests to and pre-processes responses from TensorFlow server.
+     - /api/gan/logic/tf_serving_client.py: TensorFlow client that sends requests to and pre-processes responses

+from TensorFlow server.

      - /api/gan/logic/utils/fonction_util.py : contains different function to use in the prediction.

      - templates/: contains static data as well as placeholders for dynamic data used by Flask.

-     - doc/ : folder for the
+     - doc/ : contains images for decoration of the app.

      - upload_folder/: contains the file that are upload from the app.

-     - output/: output file predicted
+     - output/: output file predicted.

 * _Dockerize the Flask application (dockerfile)_

 ```
-    cd to the restplus
+    cd RESTPLUS/
     docker build -t $USER/tensorflow-serving-client:latest .
 ```
 * _push to dockerhub_